 “Thank you SO much to the reviewer … I really appreciate the time and attention to detail that you obviously took when reviewing my images!
 The comments about technical execution on specific images was very helpful, and the suggestions for improvement taken very much to heart.”

 “Getting the feedback was highly useful and super enjoyable for me.
 I’m new to the art world and I need advice.
-The review was highly useful, pinpointing my mistakes and giving my courage.
-I have reworked my series, and will continue reworking them over a few months.”
+The review was very effective, pinpointing my mistakes and giving me courage.
+I have reworked my series and will continue reworking them over a few months.”

-“I was greatly encouraged by this review and it pushed my back to keep going with this series.
-It might not always a big success, but it's a bit like sports/training.
-I should keep training my "creative muscle".”
+“I was greatly encouraged by this review and it pushed me to keep going with this series.
+My work might not always be a big success, but it's a bit like sports — I should keep training my "creative muscle."”